 I’ve compiled a few ideas on ways you can try to lessen your load:

-Build a community and use your community
+1. Build a new community and use your existing community.

 Whether single or partnered, the number one thing all of the women I interview say they need to have to be successful is community.
 Having people who can either physically or emotionally carry the weight of being a working a mother can’t be overstated.
 Despite the burden of the strong Black woman narrative, we are not superheroes—and even superheroes have their own teams to support them (hello, Justice League and Avengers).